-Chapter 1: Introduction to visual recognition
+Chapter I. Introduction to visual recognition

-The greatest challenge of our times is to understand how our brains function.
-The conversations and maneuvers of several billion neurons in our brains are responsible for our ability to interpret sensory information, to navigate, to communicate, to have feelings and love, to make decisions and plans for the future, to learn.
-Understanding how neural circuits give rise to these functions will transform our lives: it will enable us to alleviate the ubiquitous mental health conditions that afflict millions, it will lead to building truly artificial intelligence machines that are as smart as or smarter than we are, and it will open the doors to understand who we are.
+The greatest challenge of our times is to understand how the brain works.
+The conversations and maneuvers of a hundred billion neurons in our brains are responsible for our ability to interpret sensory information, to navigate, to communicate, to feel and to love, to make decisions and plans for the future, to learn.
+Understanding how neural circuits give rise to these functions will transform our lives: it will enable us to alleviate the ubiquitous mental health conditions that afflict millions, it will lead to building truly artificial intelligence machines that are as smart as or probably smarter than we are, and it will open the doors to finally understand who we are.

-As a paradigmatic example, we will focus here on one of the most exquisite pieces of neural machinery ever evolved: the visual system.
-In a small fraction of a second, we can get a glimpse of an image and capture a very large amount of information.
-For example, we can take a look at the picture in Figure 1.1 and ask a series of questions including Who is there, What is there, Where is this place, What was the weather like, How many people are there, What are they doing, What is the relationship between people in the picture?
+As a paradigmatic example of brain function, we will focus here on one of the most exquisite pieces of neural machinery ever evolved: the visual system.
+In a small fraction of a second, we can get a glimpse of an image and capture a large amount of information.
+For example, we can take a look at the picture in Figure 1.1 and answer an infinite series of questions including Who is there, What is there, Where is this place, What is the weather like, How many people are there, What are they doing, What is the relationship between people in the picture?
 We can even make educated guesses about a potential narrative including answering questions such as What happened before, What will happen next.
 At the heart of these questions is our capacity for visual recognition and intelligent inference based on visual inputs.